 However, just because something works for most people, it doesn’t necessarily mean it’s your best option.

-There’s no shortage of MailChimp competitors, so why don’t we take the time to check out some of those to see if there’s one that actually works better for you than MailChimp.
+There’s no shortage of MailChimp competitors, so why don’t we take the time to check out some of those to see if there’s one that works better for you than MailChimp.

 - Constant Contact